nuclearsandwich/sundata-parser/README.md

 sundata parser
 ==============

-Parse files from SunData and output a csv result.
+Parse files from SunData for Windows Mobile and output a csv result.

 This initial version is written for a specific situation and could be rebuilt for others.

+Getting data into your spreadsheet application as quick as `ruby sundata_parser.rb --outfile "sunscan data.csv" "data/site 1 2013.TXT" "data/site 2 2013.TXT"`

 ## Prerequisites

-To use Sundata Parser you'll need
+To use Sundata Parser you'll need:

 - A MacOS or Linux computer (Windows has not yet been tested)
 - The Ruby language (Recent versions of MacOS have Ruby available by default)